ste-dtst/nmpde-project/README.md

 - Is there a way to get from SUNDIALS a "history" of the time step size during the integration process?

-- Does deal.II provide an efficient way to do the assembly of symmetric matrices by only computing the upper triangular part and then symmetrizing the whole matrix?
+- In order to save computational resources, is there a simple way to do the assembly of global symmetric matrices by only computing the upper triangular part and then symmetrizing the whole matrix?
+Is it just sufficient to do this on the local matrices?

 - (?)
 Implement a function also for the initial condition (eventually use a parameter handler).

 - (?)
 Use meshloop for the assembly loops.

 - (?)
 Consider a different time-dependent problem???

+**Possible typos found in the documentation**

+- In the documentation of Step 26: in the definition of f(x,t) (paragraph *Testcase*, there's a $\tau$ missing in the second case ($0.5 \le t \le 0.7 \tau$ should be $0.5 \tau \le t \le 0.7 \tau$).

+- In the documentation of `LinearSolveFunction`, `SundialsOperator` and `SundialsPreconditioner` are mentioned as arguments, then those are referred to be objects of class `LinearOperator`.
+Could this be a typo?

+- In the documentation of ARKode, the Detailed Description says that the solve_mass function *can* be provided to use a custom solver instead of the default one (SPGMR), but the documentation of solve_mass says that this function is mandatory if the mass matrix is not the identity.
+In other words, SPGMR is not used automatically if solve_mass is not provided, and indeed not providing this function results in a runtime exception related to `arkStep_FullRHS`.

+- In the documentation of ARKode and in the file arkode.h, the function `mass_preconditioner_solve` has 5 arguments, but the documentation says that there's also a sixth parameter `gamma`.

 About this template